Violet-green swallow: Taxonomy

 The swallows have been well studied ecologically, but only recently has their phylogeny been thoroughly researched.
 Swallows are passerine birds grouped within the family Hirundinidae.
-The family Hirundinidae is split into two subfamilies: Pseudochelidoninae, which contains two species of river martins, and Hirundininae, comprising all other martins and swallows.
-The 82 species within the subfamily Hirundininae are further classified into three groupings: the mud nesters, basal relicts and core martins, with the violet-green swallow falling into the last group.
-Violet-green swallows are one of 9 species of New World tree swallows within the genus Tachycineta.
-This genus is a monophyletic group and is considered the sister taxa of all other New World swallows.
+The family Hirundinidae is split into two subfamilies, Pseudochelidoninae, which contains two species of river martins, and Hirundininae, comprising all other martins and swallows.
+The 82 species within the subfamily Hirundininae are further classified into three groupings; the mud nesters, basal relicts, and core martins, with the violet-green swallow falling into the last group.
+Violet-green swallows are one of nine species of New World tree swallows within the genus Tachycineta.
+This genus is a monophyletic group and is considered the sister taxon of a group of other swallow genera restricted to the New World.

-Violet-green swallows are important members of the Tachycineta clade due to their large geographic range and because they are one of 2 species that breed within North America.
-It is generally agreed that Tachycineta is split into a North and a South American clade, but the phylogenetic placement within the genus depends on the type of analysis used.
+Violet-green swallows are important members of the genus Tachycineta due to their large geographic range and because they are one of the two species that breed within North America.
+It is generally agreed that Tachycineta is split into two clades, one in North America and one in South America, but the phylogenetic placement within the genus depends on the type of analysis used.
 The violet-green swallow is a member of the North American grouping, along with T. bicolor (the North American tree swallow), T. euchrysea (the golden swallow of Hispaniola and Jamaica) and T. cyaneoviridis (the Bahama swallow).
-A mitochondrial genome analysis has placed T. thalassina as a sister taxon of the Caribbean swallows, T. euchrysea and T. cyaneoviridis, with all 3 species forming a sister clade to T. bicolor.
+A mitochondrial genome analysis has placed T. thalassina as a sister taxon of the Caribbean swallows, T. euchrysea and T. cyaneoviridis, with all three species forming a sister clade to T. bicolor.
 Nuclear genome analyses and a consensus of both methods have reorganized this North American clade, alternating the closest sister taxon of T. thalassina between T. cyaneoviridis and T. euchrysea.
 Nonetheless, the taxonomy of the violet-green swallow is well understood up to the genus level, after which some uncertainty surrounds the placement of T. thalassina within the North American clade of the genus Tachycineta.

 Subspecies

-Violet-green swallows are divided into three subspecies, T. t. thalassina, T. t. brachyptera and T. t. lepida differing in breeding ranges and wing length.
-T. t. thalassina has slightly longer wings and has been known to breed as far north as Alaska, while the shorter winged T. t. brachyptera breeds further south in California and Mexico.
-Not all of the literature agrees upon T. t. lepida as a third subspecies, and little information is available to help distinguish it from other subspecies.
+Violet-green swallows are divided into two subspecies, T. t. thalassina and T. t. brachyptera, differing in breeding ranges and wing length.
+T. t. thalassina, which occupies most of the species range, has slightly longer wings; it has been known to breed as far north as Alaska.
+The shorter winged T. t. brachyptera breeds further south in western Mexico in Baja California and Sonora.
+A third subspecies T. t. lepida formerly sometimes accepted is no longer considered distinct.